SuicideSin/Hackathon2019/Readme.md

  * Outside Resources:
  * The Alpha Vantage API (obviously): Alphavantage.co
- * org.json (for parsing the JSON files): https://github.com/stleary/JSON-java
+ * org.json (for parsing the JSON files): Source: https://github.com/stleary/JSON-java Using .jar from: https://mvnrepository.com/artifact/org.json/json/20180813

  * Graph/Chart Library.
 Used for data representation, obviously.
  * If we get this far, a library for the GUI.